benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 This is a powerful and often underutilized feature, but do not be intimidated.
 If you can use a pivot table, you can grasp the concept quickly.
 Speak with your Analytics administrator to understand what you have available to you, since your implementation is highly customized to your business.

-## You are ready to switch
+## Helpful Tips

-You now have a good understanding of how to replicate your most essential reporting in Adobe Analytics.
-Adobe is eager to hear your feedback and continue the conversation.
+This section provides instructions for some of the most useful and most common actions for working with Adobe Analytics.

 ## Saving and socializing your report